hazelcast/hazelcast/hazelcast-documentation/src/Preface.md

 For information on support for Hazelcast Enterprise, please see [hazelcast.com/pricing](http://hazelcast.com/pricing/).

+##### Contributing to Hazelcast

+You can contribute to the Hazelcast code, report a bug or request an enhancement.
+Please see the following resources.

+- [Developing with Git](https://hazelcast.atlassian.net/wiki/display/COM/Developing+with+Git): Document that explains the branch mechanism of Hazelcast and how to request changes.
+- [Hazelcast Contributor Agreement form](https://hazelcast.atlassian.net/wiki/display/COM/Hazelcast+Contributor+Agreement): Form that each contributing developer needs to fill and send back to Hazelcast.
+- [Hazelcast on GitHub](https://github.com/hazelcast/hazelcast): Hazelcast repository where the code is developed, issues and pull requests are managed.

 ##### Typographical Conventions

 Below table shows the conventions used in this manual.